epsylon3/odbgscript/doc/ReadMe.txt

   *GN
   *LEN bad operand fix
   +DIV,MUL commands
-  +READSTR to read data at addr. (was possible in MOV command too) +NEG,NOT asm commands (real asm code)
+  +READSTR to copy a string (it is possible with MOV too) +NEG,NOT asm commands (real asm code)
   +ROL,ROR asm commands but looks like same as SHL, SHR *RTU